 You can read more about turmeric's journey from traditional to modern medicine here.
 These traditional healing and food practices related to the use of turmeric indicate that it's not just the curcuminoid component of turmeric that is likely to possess physiological benefits.

-So ultimately, up until very recently, you had two options when it came to reaping the benefits of the ancient turmeric superfood: you could eat boatloads of turmeric root all day long and slowly watch everything you own develop a nice yellow tint to it while you pick chunks of rhizome out of the cracks of your teeth—or you could find a bioavailable curcumin supplement, but sadly miss out on what the other 95 percent of this amazing turmeric plant has to offer…
+So ultimately, up until very recently, you had two options when it came to reaping the benefits of the ancient turmeric superfood: You could eat boatloads of turmeric root all day long and slowly watch everything you own develop a nice yellow tint to it while you pick chunks of rhizome out of the cracks of your teeth—or you could find a bioavailable curcumin supplement, but sadly miss out on what the other 95% of this amazing turmeric plant has to offer…

-…but luckily, thanks to the recent discovery of turmerosaccharides, there's now a third option that's blowing your other two above out of the water.
-And it has plenty of research to back it up.
+…but luckily, thanks to the recent discovery of turmerosaccharides, there's now a third option that's blowing all of the others out of the water in terms of efficacy…with plenty of research to back it up.

-This is brand new science.
-Turmerosaccharides are water-soluble bioactive polysaccharides extracted from that remaining 95 percent of the turmeric plant that for the longest time nobody in the supplement industry thought was useful, despite our ancestors deriving great benefit from this component of the plant.
+If you've never heard of turmerosaccharides, that's probably because this is brand new science.
+Turmerosaccharides are water-soluble bioactive polysaccharides extracted from that remaining 95% of the turmeric plant, that for the longest time nobody in the supplement industry thought was useful—despite our ancestors deriving great benefit from this component of the plant for thousands of years.
 The fact that turmerosaccharides are water-soluble presents a huge, incredibly significant advantage because it essentially means that all of the good stuff is more easily absorbed into the tissues of your body and metabolized more quickly than the curcumin-based fat-soluble components of turmeric.